enryH/cbpp_info/transportation.md

 #### Rejsekort Personal

 Once you've got a Nem-ID **(link to Nem-ID article)**, you can get yourself a personal Nem-ID.
 They can be linked with your bank account so that they are automatically topped up once your balance gets too low.
 To one like these, you can also add a commuter area to your account.
-This is especially interesting for DTU students.
+This is especially useful for DTU students.

 ## Walking